stephanieegwuchukwu-ai/stephanieegwuchukwu-aiceamls26.github.io/pages/about-me.md

     machine learning.
 I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.

-    Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.
+    Outside of class, when I'm not researching I'm in listening to music, I'm cooking, or hanging out with some friends.

   hobbies:
     - icon: 🎨